Design a Book Jacket Competition 2021

 The following must be included in your design:

-235mm x 155mm wide Front and Back.
-Allow 1cm for the spine.
+235mm high x 155mm wide for the Front and 235mm high x 155mm wide for the Back.
+Allow 10mm for the spine.
 The book title and Festival Swan logo will need to feature on the spine.

 Sub-title to appear on the front of the jacket:

-Stratford Literary Festival Felix Dennis Young Poets Prize Winners 2020
+Stratford Literary Festival L&Q Felix Dennis Young Poets Prize Winners 2021

 Leave room for 8 lines of blurb about the book contents.